Athens Christmas tree in Syntagma (2008). — EPA

-Special shopping hours in Greece for Christmas 2011 and New Year’s 2012 will begin December 12 in Thessaloniki; December 15 in Athens, Piraeus and Patra; and December 18 in Crete.
+Special shopping hours in Greece for Christmas 2014 and New Year’s 2015 will start on December 12 in Athens, Piraeus and the Aegean islands; December 16 in Crete, and December 18 in Thessaloniki with shops open on Sunday, December 14.

-Winter sales officially start January 14, 2012, but many retailers offer significant discounts of up to 60 percent on electronics, clothes and gift items in hopes of improving their bottom line before the end of the year.
+Winter sales officially start mid-January 2015, but many retailers offer significant discounts of up to 60 percent on electronics, clothes and gift items in hopes of improving their bottom line before the end of the year.

 Hours of Operation